Who are consecrated virgins?

 Oregon: Portland

-Pennsylvania: Allentown, Altoona-Johnstown, Erie, Harrisburg, Philadelphia, Scranton
+Pennsylvania: Allentown, Altoona-Johnstown, Erie, Harrisburg, Philadelphia, Pittsburgh, Scranton

 Rhode Island: Providence